 Contact: Jamee Corsello (Accessible Transport Supervisor)

 Employees seeking a specific parking or transportation service should obtain a referral from the Office of Diversity and Inclusion

 Accessible Transportation Service Options

 Note: All campus transportation services (Centro and ‘Cuse Trolleys) are fully accessible.

-What other transport services are available?
+What are other transport services available?

-Syracuse University Office of Parking and Transportation Services provides an extensive bus service on and off campus.
+Syracuse University Office of Parking and Transportation Services provides extensive bus service on and off campus.
 More information is available at the Parking and Transportation Services website, or by calling 315.443.4652.
 Bus schedules are available online and at student centers around campus.

 Access ‘Cuse: Door-to-door service from any University parking lot to your office.
-Multiple rides offered between campus buildings.
+Multiple rides are offered between campus buildings.